Psalm 3: Matthew Henry

-According to Matthew Henry's Concise Commentary written in 1706, verses 1-3 represent David complaining to God of his enemies, and confiding in God.
-Verses 4-8 represent his triumphs over his fears, and "give God the glory", while "taking to himself the comfort".
+According to Matthew Henry's Concise Commentary (1706), verses 1–3 depict David complaining to God about his enemies and confiding in God.
+Verses 4–8 represent his triumphs over his fears, and "give God the glory", while "taking to himself the comfort".

 Martin Luther

 Martin Luther felt that, overall, the goal in this psalm is to impart the confidence of those who consider themselves followers of YHWH to call on him.
-"But you, Yahweh, are a shield around me, my glory, and uplifts my head." (verse 3; Hebrew: v 4): This is the emphatic prayer of the oppressed who turn aside to YHWH.
+"But you, Yahweh, are a shield around me, my glory, and uplifts my head." (verse 3 in the Christian Bible; verse 4 in the Hebrew Bible): This is the emphatic prayer of the oppressed who turn aside to YHWH.

-Although written in the mouth of David (Hebrew title; Hebrew: verse 1) the reader is encouraged to consider how God rescues someone like David, who was at that time very in distress, saved and later raised to be king over all Israel.
+Although written in the mouth of David, the reader is encouraged to consider how God rescues someone like David, who was at that time very in distress, saved, and later raised to be king over all Israel.